 What is special needs planning?

-Special needs planning focuses on setting up a plan that enables you to give assets to your disabled family members for their lifetime use without jeopardizing their financial eligibility for needs-based government benefits like Medicaid and Supplemental Security Income (SSI).
-This is generally accomplished with special needs trusts (also referred to as supplemental needs trusts) and ABLE accounts.
+Special needs planning focuses on setting up a plan to provide assets to family members with disabilities for their lifetime use without jeopardizing their financial eligibility for needs-based government benefits like Medicaid and Supplemental Security Income (SSI).
+This is generally accomplished with special needs trusts (also known as supplemental needs trusts) and ABLE accounts.

 Why are Special Needs Trusts or ABLE accounts needed?

-Disabled individuals are often eligible for needs-based government benefits such SSI, Medicaid, and food and housing assistance.
-However, these needs-based benefits require the disabled individual to meet an asset/resource limit in order to qualify.
-Disabled individuals who exceed this asset/resource limit (which varies depending on the benefit and the state) are generally not eligible to receive these needs-based benefits.
-Disabled individuals who are under this asset/resource limit must remain so in order to continue receiving these benefits.
+Individuals with disabilities may qualify for needs-based government benefits such SSI, Medicaid, and food and housing assistance.
+However, individuals with disabilities can only qualify for these needs-based benefits if their income or assets do not exceed specific threshold limits.
+Individuals with disabilities who exceed this income or asset limit (which varies depending on the benefit and the state) are generally not eligible to receive these needs-based benefits.
+Individuals with disabilities who initially qualify under these income and asset limits must remain under these limits each year in order to continue receiving these benefits.

-Both Special Needs Trusts and ABLE accounts allow the disabled beneficiary to keep some private funds without jeopardizing their eligibility for these needs-based government benefits.
-Special Needs Trusts and ABLE accounts for a disabled individual’s benefit are ignored when determining whether the disabled individual is financially eligible for needs-based government benefits.
-Special Needs Trusts and ABLE accounts give the disabled individual access to private funds needed to pay for disability-related expenses that supplement, but do not replace, needs-based government benefits, including services that are not otherwise covered by needs-based benefits.
-For example, funds can be used to pay for the beneficiary’s housing, utilities, furniture and appliances, household items, education, entertainment, clothing, vehicle or transportation, job training and support, assistive technology, personal support services, financial management, and other expenses that improve the beneficiary’s health, independence, or quality of life.
-However, funds should not be used for expenses that are otherwise paid for or covered by needs-based government benefits such as Medicaid and SSI.
+Both Special Needs Trusts and ABLE accounts allow the individual with disabilities access to some private funds without jeopardizing their eligibility for these needs-based government benefits.
+Special Needs Trusts and ABLE accounts for an individual’s benefit are ignored when determining whether the individual is financially eligible for needs-based government benefits.
+Special Needs Trusts and ABLE accounts give the individual access to private funds needed to pay for disability-related expenses that supplement, but do not replace, needs-based government benefits, including services that are not otherwise covered by needs-based benefits.
+For example, funds from special needs trusts or ABLE accounts can be used to pay for the beneficiary’s housing, furniture and appliances, household items, education, entertainment, clothing, vehicle or transportation, job training and support, assistive technology, personal support services, financial management, and other expenses that improve the beneficiary’s health, independence, or quality of life.
+However, funds from special needs trusts and ABLE accounts should not be used for expenses that are otherwise paid for or covered by needs-based government benefits such as Medicaid and SSI.

 What is a Special Needs Trust?

-A Special Needs Trust (SNT) is a trust that may be set up and funded for the lifetime benefit of a disabled beneficiary.
+A Special Needs Trust (SNT) is a trust that may be set up and funded for the lifetime benefit of an individual with disabilities.
 SNTs should be drafted by a qualified attorney, as there are specific trust provisions that must be included in the trust document in order to qualify the trust as an SNT under both federal and state law.
-For example, the trust should include specific SNT language that generally prohibits distribution of funds directly to the disabled beneficiary but allows funds to be used to pay for goods or services for the beneficiary that supplement but do not replace goods or services provided by needs-based government benefits.
+For example, the trust should include specific SNT language that generally prohibits distribution of funds directly to the beneficiary but allows funds to be used to pay for goods or services for the beneficiary that supplement but do not replace goods or services provided or covered by needs-based government benefits.

 How are SNTs funded?

-SNTs may be funded with the disabled beneficiary’s assets (“first party SNT”) or by another person’s assets (“third party SNT”).
+SNTs may be funded with the assets of the individual with disabilities (“first party SNT”) or by another person’s assets (“third party SNT”).

-A first party SNT may only be set up by a disabled beneficiary under 65 years old.
-The trust must be irrevocable for the disabled beneficiary’s sole benefit and upon the disabled beneficiary’s death, the remaining trust assets must be used to reimburse Medicaid first.
-First party SNTs are typically funded to preserve a disabled beneficiary’s inheritance or personal injury proceeds.
+A first party SNT may only be set up for the benefit of an individual with disabilities under 65 years old.
+The trust must be irrevocable for the beneficiary’s sole benefit and upon the beneficiary’s death, the remaining trust assets must be used to reimburse Medicaid recovery claims first.
+First party SNTs are typically funded as a last resort to preserve the beneficiary’s inheritance, or to hold the beneficiary’s personal injury settlements or awards.

-A third party SNT may be set up for the sole benefit of a disabled beneficiary, fully funded by others.
-For example, parents may set up a third party SNT for their disabled child, funded either during the parent’s lifetime or at the parent’s death.
-Unlike first party SNTs, third party SNTs may be set up for the disabled beneficiary at any age and the trust assets remaining upon the disabled beneficiary’s death do not have to be reimbursed to Medicaid.
-Instead, trust assets remaining at the disabled beneficiary’s passing may be distributed to other family members such as the disabled beneficiary’s children or siblings.
+A third party SNT may be set up for the sole benefit of a individual with disabilities, fully funded by others.
+For example, parents may set up a third party SNT for their special needs child, funded either with a lifetime gift or via inheritance at the parent’s death.
+Unlike first party SNTs, third party SNTs may be set up for the special needs beneficiary at any age and the trust assets remaining upon the beneficiary’s death are not subject to Medicaid recovery claims.
+Instead, third party SNT assets remaining at the beneficiary’s passing may be distributed to other family members such as the beneficiary’s children or siblings.

 What is an ABLE account?

-ABLE accounts are tax-advantaged savings accounts for disabled individuals.
-The disabled beneficiary is the account owner.
-Contributions to an ABLE account may come from any source, including the disabled beneficiary, family members, friends, or even SNTs.
-Like contributions to 529 plans, contributions to ABLE accounts are not tax deductible for federal income tax purposes, but states may allow deductions.
+ABLE accounts are tax-advantaged savings accounts for individuals with disabilities.
+The individual with disabilities is the ABLE account owner.
+Contributions to an ABLE account may come from any source, including the owner, family members, friends, or even SNTs for the benefit of the owner.
+Like contributions to 529 plans, contributions to ABLE accounts are not tax deductible for the donor for federal income tax purposes, but states may allow deductions for state income tax purposes.
 ABLE accounts are offered at the state level and opening an ABLE account can usually be done via the state’s ABLE program website.
-Upon the disabled beneficiary’s passing, Medicaid may make claims to recover the funds disbursed for medical care during the disabled beneficiary’s lifetime.
+Upon the owner’s passing, Medicaid may make claims to recover the funds disbursed for care during the owner’s lifetime.
+Currently, 46 states, plus Washington D.C. offer ABLE accounts, but an individual with disabilities may open an ABLE account in any state (assuming that state allows out-of-state account owners).

 How are ABLE accounts tax advantaged?